 Some essential oils are also wonderful stress relievers which is terrific news, being that stress is both a result, and a cause of acne.
-The essential oils for acne that I highly recommend can be found below.

 List of Acne Fighting Essential Oils

-Clary sage is a reliable essential oil for acne and should be an active part in your acne-fighting regime.
+Clary sage is a reliable essential oil for pimples and should be an active part in your acne-fighting regime.
 As yet another resilient EO in the war against acne, clary sage essential oil reduces skin inflammation, relieves stress and its antimicrobial properties destroy acne causing bacteria and prevent skin infections.

 Clary sage has also been proven to reduce sebum production, assists in unclogging pores and effectively removes bacteria from blemishes and pustules speeding up healing time.

 Don’t just take this on good faith, there are scientific findings to back all this up!
 A study available in Advances in Dermatology and Allergology tested the strength of clary sage on various drug-resistant strains of bacteria, and discovered that the oil was found to successfully fight the bacteria that lead to acne breakouts.